-The Horses in the Hood is a partnership thats been developed over the years with Horses in the Hood organization.
-It's a unique opportunity that 10 Summer Arts Camp students have the priviledge to participate.
-They will learn to care for and ride horses while they develop their leadership skills and connection to nature.
+The Horses in the Hood is a partnership developed over the years with the Horses in the Hood organization.
+It is a unique opportunity that 10 Summer Arts Camp students have the privilege to participate.
+They will learn to care for and ride horses while developing their leadership skills and connection to nature.

-It's a FREE week long program that takes place in Topanga Canyon hosted by Mill Creek Equestrian Center
+It is a FREE week-long program that takes place in Topanga Canyon hosted by Mill Creek Equestrian Center.

 Horses In The Hood & Mill Creek Equestrian Center